Help

 Is there an in-app coach?

-No. The people in your bridal party are your coach.
+No. The people in your wedding party are your coach.
 WedCut does the maths in the background and nudges you only when something matters (an unrealistic target, a plateau worth flagging, a missed week worth welcoming you back from).
 No daily lessons.
 No chatbot pretending to be a person.

 Privacy & Safety